7 Ways To Advertise Your Holiday Home For Free

 You don’t have to be a web developer or a graphic designer to build a good website.
 Use free tools such as Wix or GoDaddy to build a website to advertise your property.
 Make sure to include a large number of good quality images as these will really be the driving force to getting someone interested in your property.
 You’ll also need to include all the essential details and make it obvious to the visitor what steps they need to follow to book or enquire about your property.

 If you have a bit of spare time and you like writing, consider running a blog.
 Your blog content could be centered around your local area and cover things like local news, best restaurants or unique activities.
+Highlight the unusal and interesting things surrounding your home.
 Alternatively if you travel a lot you could run a travel blog, and review places that you’ve stayed in.
 Top tip: in each blog try and encourage users to check out your property and include a link to how to book on your website.

 Go into forums and find topics that are relevant to the area of your holiday cottage.
 People might be searching for ‘the best walks in the Brecon Beacons’ or ‘where to sail in Poole’.
 Answer questions regularly and remember to link to your website or blog in the comments.